 The response came when the Vodafone Warriors were able to build some pressure on the back of their first penalty of the night.

-After trying aerial bombardment towards Vatuvei’s edge in the early phase the Vodafone Warriors went through the hands, Chad Townsend linking with Tuimoala Lolohea who floated a pass wide to The Beast (as he had in Melbourne).
+After trying aerial bombardment towards Vatuvei’s edge in the early phase the Vodafone Warriors went through the hands, Chad Townsend linking with Tuimoala Lolohea who floated a pass wide to The Beast.

 It produced the same result.
 The big man drove over with two men on him confident he’d put the ball down in time – and brought the house down.